Menu

 How long does it take to go through San Diego Natural History museum?

-Allow approximately 60 to 90 minutes to fully immerse yourself in the four floors of exhibits and films in the giant screen theater.
+Allow approximately 60-90 minutes to fully immerse yourself in the 4 floors of exhibits and films in the giant screen theater.

 Is the museum wheelchair accessible?